objecthub/swift-clformat/README.md

   <td>
   <p><i>CHARACTER:</i>&nbsp;&nbsp;<b>~C</b></p>
   <p>The next argument <i>arg</i> should be a character.
 Directive <tt>~C</tt> outputs <i>arg</i>
      in a form dependent on the modifiers used.
-Without any modifiers, <i>arg<i> is output as if the character was used in a string.<p>
+Without any modifiers, <i>arg</i> is output as if the character was used in a string.<p>
   <p>If the <tt>@</tt> modifier is provided, a representation based on <i>Unicode scalars</i>
      is chosen.
 Without further modifiers,